KamilleModules/Core/README.md

 - showExceptionTrace
     - description: Whether or not to show the exception trace in the logs.
 You can use the H::exceptionToString($e) method.
     - default value: true
+- useCssAutoload
+    - description: Whether or not to autoload the css files based on their existence at the location defined in the laws system (part two https://github.com/lingtalfi/laws).
+    - default value: true